canonical/certification-docs/Self-Test_Guide-16.04.rst

    configured to work with the MAAS server so that the SUT obtains its PXE-boot images from the MAAS server.

--  Network cabling, switches, and the ``iperf`` server should be capable of at least the SUT's best speed.
+-  Network cabling, switches, and the ``iperf3`` server should be capable of at least the SUT's best speed.
 For instance, if the SUT has 1Gbps Ethernet, the other network components should be capable of 1Gbps or faster speeds.
 If the local network used for testing is less capable than the best network interfaces on the SUT, those interfaces must be tested later on a more-capable network.
-If the test environment uses separate networks with different speeds, with the SUT cabled to multiple networks via different ports, you can specify multiple ``iperf`` servers, as described later.
+If the test environment uses separate networks with different speeds, with the SUT cabled to multiple networks via different ports, you can specify multiple ``iperf3`` servers, as described later.

 -  If desired, the MAAS server may be run inside a virtual machine;
-   however, it is advisable to run the ``iperf`` server on "real" hardware so as to minimize the risk of network tests failing because of virtualization issues.
+   however, it is advisable to run the ``iperf3`` server on "real" hardware so as to minimize the risk of network tests failing because of virtualization issues.